 To E-file your tax return you must verify your identity with your Adjusted Gross Income (AGI) from your prior year tax return.
 If you do not have your prior-year tax return, you may visit the IRS website and use the Get Transcript tool to obtain the AGI amount.
-The AGI amount is listed on Line 8b of the 2019 1040 Form.
+The AGI amount is listed on Line 11 of the 2020, 2021, and 2022 1040 Form.

 What if I don't know my AGI amount?